-4The online Supporting Information Appendix is available from www.sites.google.com/view/pr-supplementary, which also contains the data and MATLAB code used for the paper.
+4The on-line supplementary appendix is available from www.sites.google.com/view/pr-supplementary, which also contains the data and MATLAB code used for the paper.

-5In predictive regression models for the equity premium employing valuation ratios as predictors (e.g., the dividend-price ratio, earnings-price ratio) the relevant error terms are strongly negatively correlated-hence our choice of $r{xy} = -0.90$.
+5In predictive regression models for the equity premium employing valuation ratios as predictors (e.g. the dividend-price ratio, earnings-price ratio) the relevant error terms are strongly negatively correlated, hence our choice of $r{x,y} = -0.90$.